babelouest/glewlwyd/README.md

 $ ./glewlwyd --config-file=glewlwyd.conf
 ```

 By default, Glewlwyd is available on TCP port 4593.
-There's a test page in `webapp/index.html` to validate the behaviour.
-You can access it using the url: [http://localhost:4593/app/](http://localhost:4593/app/).
+You can use the test page `tests/test-token.html` to validate the behaviour.
+To access it, copy the file into webapp and go to the url: [http://localhost:4593/app/test-token.html](http://localhost:4593/app/test-token.html).

 ## SSL/TLS